 Renaissance History: When you hear the word Renaissance, what comes to mind?
 Leonardo da Vinci?
 Michelangelo?
 Do you ever think of shoguns in Japan?
 What about the Byzantine and Ottoman Empires?
-Rhonda Clark helps students explore Renaissance History through an ongoing weekly series exploring Renaissance history not only in Europe, but in Africa and Asia as well.
+Rhonda Clark and Tammie Bairen help students explore Renaissance History through an ongoing weekly series exploring Renaissance history not only in Europe, but in Africa and Asia as well.
 Activities include crafts, lapbooks, additional reading suggestions, and more.
 Since this course builds on the prior time periods covered, it is necessary to follow the lessons through sequentially.

 Anatomy and Physiology begins with the levels of organization in the human body—from cells to organ systems.
 It then explores systems related to support and movement, the nervous and endocrine systems, the cardiovascular system, the lymphatic and immune systems, the respiratory system, and the digestive system.
 This 36-week course uses the OpenStax Anatomy and Physiology textbook (public domain) available through a link on the lessons page.
 There are discussion questions, critical thinking questions, activities, videos, and tests.